Top 2018 Volunteer Abroad Programs

 Learn from Locals, Nature, and Geographies While Making a Difference

-Volunteering abroad is an excellent way to learn from others in order to be of most help for their unique situation.
-You can share your skills while gaining important philanthropic and global experience.
-Currently, top high schools and universities often favor or even require volunteer experience.
+Volunteering abroad is an excellent way to learn from others in order to be of most help for their particular situation.
+Volunteers can share their skills while gaining important philanthropic and global experience.
+Currently, some top colleges and universities favor international volunteer experience.
 Why?
-It is extremely important for students to learn as much as possible about themselves and the wide world in order to excel academically — knowledge carried forth for future accomplishments and in chosen careers.
+It is extremely important for students to learn as much as possible about themselves and the world in order to excel academically — knowledge that can motivate future personal accomplishments and careers.

-Volunteering is an extraordinary investment whose value will return in countless ways throughout your life — from careers to interpersonal interactions to knowing the value of learning abroad.
+Volunteering is an extraordinary investment whose value is returned to the volunteer in countless ways throughout life — from careers to interpersonal interactions to simply realizing the value of learning.
 Having that advantage — possessing global experience, being able to adapt to different surroundings, proficiency in learning new languages, and acquiring greater knowledge of others and ourselves — will give you an edge in today’s interconnected, international world.
+Your experience as a volunteer can help you build an international resume.

 There are a wide variety of programs offering volunteer opportunities — and a wide variety of options, including length, cost, pre- and post-program support, and more.
 Some programs run for a week or two, while others are offered from 12 weeks to a year (or longer, such as Peace Corps).
 The costs of volunteer programs range widely, as well — from a minimal or low-cost experience to a more extensive and inclusive opportunity with broad, in-country support.
 The costs are directly related to the amount of program support provided, including housing, meals, training, insurance, etc. You should research very carefully and determine your needs.
 You should think about what you hope to gain from your volunteering experience before choosing a program to ensure the best fit.